earlyann/Stock_predictions/README.md

 ![Screen Shot 2023-03-28 at 1 24 41 PM](https://user-images.githubusercontent.com/119711479/228333578-81031976-d88e-47b0-a92e-c67ba026b3f5.png)

 Each model input (X1-X6) represented weights of Large B/P, Large ROE, Large S/P, Large Return Rate in the last quarter, Large Market Value, and Small Systematic Risk concepts.
 The output was a binary label indicating positive or negative annual return based on a 0.0 threshold.
 Higher weights implied stronger emphasis on the corresponding concept.
 Each model learned the relationship between stock-picking concept weights (X1-X6) and the binary label to make predictions.

 Once trained, each model predicted annual returns based on concept weights.
+This shows the training, hypertuning and testing of the SVM model.

 ![Screen Shot 2023-03-28 at 1 23 13 PM](https://user-images.githubusercontent.com/119711479/228333905-53230cc8-ff5c-41b8-87f3-01f1db1c86ec.png)
 ![Screen Shot 2023-03-28 at 1 24 00 PM](https://user-images.githubusercontent.com/119711479/228333930-1a3dd474-15d6-4acc-9045-af47ef8eca4b.png)